-CV available here.
+CV available on request.

 My work reflects a curiosity about materials and their origins in the landscape.
 I collect, observe, and compose with natural dyes, patinas, objects, and drawings.
 I take cues from riverbank clutter and industrial waterways, mineral hues and local geology, lumber species and fishing traps.
 I arrange both made and found objects into vignettes that explore dynamics of agency and material.